20 Design Features That Will Make Your Blog Stand Out From The Crowd!

 #4 Next & Previous Posts Feature

 Once you read a blog, you are often wondering where to go next, if you enjoyed the post, you definitely want more.
-With WebDesignerWall, they have a simple customization that sends people to the previous or next post, a great addition every blogger should consider to make their blogs stickier.
+With WebDesignerWall, they have a simple customization that sends people to the previous or next post, a great addition every blogger should consider to make both their blog posts and blog pages stickier.

 The Next & Previous Posts Listed Within Content Over At Web Designer Wall